Sweet Cicely is an incredibly delicious and nutritious plant growing free in the hedgerows!

 All parts of the plant are edible, leaves, seeds and roots.
 In the past sweet cicely was cultivated as a salad and medicinal herb, but now it isn’t commonly grown in most modern herb gardens – but it should be!

-The leaves can be cooked like spinach, fresh leaves tare terrific added to salads, soups or omelettes, the stalks can be used like celery,and the roots can be boiled, eaten raw or made into wine.
+The leaves can be cooked like spinach, fresh leaves taste terrific added to salads, soups or omelettes, the stalks can be used like celery, and the roots can be boiled, eaten raw or made into wine.
+The sweetness of the seeds make them a great sugar substitute in dishes like rhubarb tart.

 In addition, the lovely white flowers are rich in nectar and highly valuable to bees and other beneficial insects.